-These old fashioned apple strudel recipes will make delicious homemade strudels that you will be proud to serve to your family.
-Choose from several below, and as a bonus, I've added an authentic Troler strudel with almonds.
+These traditional apple strudel recipes will make delicious homemade strudels that you will be proud to serve to your family.
+Choose from several below, and as a bonus, I've added a recipe for an authentic Troler strudel with almonds.

 Mary at the Farm and Book of Recipes (1915)